 Could it be the asses which he had passed at Levignon, and which had now come on at a gallop?
-No; for the iron hoof, as the poet calls it, rang out upon the paved road; and Pitou, whether at Haramont or at Villers-Cotterets, had never known an ass, excepting that of Mother Sabot, that was shod, and even this was because Mother Sabot performed the duty of letter-carrier between Villers-Cotterets and Crespy.
-He, therefore, momentarily forgot the noise he had heard, to return to his reflections.
+No: for the iron hoof, as the poet calls it, rang upon the paved road; and Pitou, whether at Haramont or at Villers-Cotterets, had never known an ass, excepting that of Mother Sabot, that was shod, and even this was because Mother Sabot performed the duty of letter-carrier between Villers-Cotterets and Crespy.

+He therefore momentarily forgot the noise he had heard, to return to his reflections.

-Who could these men in black be who had questioned him about Dr. Gilbert, who had tied his hands, who had pursued him, and whom he had at length so completely distanced.
+Who could these men in black be who had questioned him about Doctor Gilbert, who had tied his hands, who had pursued him, and whom he had at length so completely distanced?

 Where could these men have sprung from, for they were altogether unknown in the district?

-What could they have in particular to do with Pitou?
-He who had never seen them, and who, consequently, did not know them.
-How then, was it, as he did not know them, that they had known him?
-Why had Mile.
-Catherine told him to set off for Paris? and why, in order to facilitate his journey, had she given him a louis of forty-eight francs?
-That is to say, two hundred and forty pounds of bread, at four sous a pound.
+What could they have in particular to do with Pitou, he who had never seen them, and who, consequently, did not know them?

+How then was it, as he did not know them, that they had known him?
+Why had Mademoiselle Catherine told him to set off for Paris; and why, in order to facilitate his journey, had she given him a louis of forty-eight francs, that is to say, two hundred and forty pounds of bread, at four sous a pound.
 Why, it was enough to supply him with food for eighty days, or three months, if he would stint his rations somewhat.

-Could Mlle.
-Catherine suppose that Pitou was to remain eighty days absent from the farm?
+Could Mademoiselle Catherine suppose that Pitou was to remain eighty days absent from the farm?

-Piton suddenly started.
+Pitou suddenly started.

-"Oh! oh!" he exclaimed, "again that horse's hoofs.
-This time," said Pitou, "I am not mistaken.
+Oh! oh! he exclaimed, again that horse's hoofs.

+This time, said Pitou, all on the alert, I am not mistaken.
 The noise I hear is positively that of a horse galloping.
-I shall see it when he gets to the top of you hill."
-Pitou had scarcely spoken, when a horse appeared at the top of a hill he had just left behind him, that is to say, at the distance of about four hundred yards from the spot on which he stood.
+I shall see it when he gets to the top of yon hill.

+Pitou had scarcely spoken when a horse appeared at the top of a hill he had just left behind him, that is to say, at the distance of about four hundred yards from the spot on which he stood.

 Pitou, who would not allow that a police agent could have transmogrified himself into an ass, admitted at once that he might have got on horseback to regain the prey that had escaped him.

-Terror, from which he had been for some time relieved, again seized on Pitou, and immediately his legs became even longer and more intrepid than when he had made such marvelous good use of them some two hours previously.
+Terror, from which he had been for some time relieved, again seized on Pitou, and immediately his legs became even longer and more intrepid than when he had made such marvellous good use of them some two hours previously.

-Therefore, without reflecting, without looking behind, without endeavoring to conceal his flight, calculating on the excellence of his steel-like sinews, Piton, with a tremendous leap, sprung across the ditch which ran by the roadside, and began a rapid course in the direction of Ermenonville.
-Pitou did not know anything of Ermenonville, he only saw upon the horizon the summits of some tall trees, and he said to himself: "If I reach those trees, which are undoubtedly on the border of some forest, I am saved."
+Therefore, without reflecting, without looking behind, without even endeavoring to conceal his flight, calculating on the excellence of his steel-like sinews, Pitou, with a tremendous leap, sprang across the ditch which ran by the roadside, and began a rapid course across the country in the direction of Ermenonville.
+Pitou did not know anything of Ermenonville, he only saw upon the horizon the summits of some tall trees, and he said to himself,

+If I reach those trees, which are undoubtedly on the border of some forest, I am saved.

 And he ran toward Ermenonville.

-On this occasion, he had to outvie a horse in running.
-Pitou had no longer legs but wings.
+On this occasion he had to outvie a horse in running.
+Pitou had no longer legs, but wings.